hans/webnav/README.md

   the mother.
 It only receives a response after executing `SEND`.
 - There is a fixed rollout length; after reaching the target page, this child learns to make short "cycles" around the page.
+- The numbers in parentheses indicate the index of the action in the ordered list of possible actions.
+The mother responds with a number string, which the child learns to correctly map onto its own action space (as demonstrated by these numbers in parentheses).

 ```
 Trajectory: (target Frédéric_Chopin)